!Let's Talk! Button

 Comfort

-Some cats just have a hard time cleaning themselves, whether it’s due to age, obesity, or chronic pain or stiffness.
+Including reasons to brush your cat, some cats just have a hard time cleaning themselves, whether it’s due to age, obesity, or chronic pain or stiffness.
 Helping Fluffy out will keep her coat feeling clean and comfy.

 Purrs